leonoraidos/Green-Guardian/README.md

 100 requests for free.
 Set it up just for the plant identification feature.

 After obtaining the key, put this in your .env file in your server folder.
-We will use it when an user request an idPlant request.
+We will use it when an user requests an idPlant request.

 # Firebase